TWKB/Specification/twkb.md

 * 21	MultiPoint with id on each point
 * 22	MultiLinestring with id on each linestring
 * 23	MultiPolygon with id on each polygon
+* 24	GeometryCollection with id on each collection
-* 24	TopoLinestring
+* 25	TopoLinestring
-* 25	TopoPolygon
+* 26	TopoPolygon

 bit 6-8:  number of dimmensions (ndims)